LIGO: Laser Interferometer Gravitational Wave Observatory

-Members of the CGCA are part of new radio telescopes such as the Murchison Widefield Array (MWA) and the Australian Square Kilometre Array Pathfinder (ASKAP), both located in remote Western Australia.
+Members of the CGCA are part of new radio telescopes such as the Murchison Widefield Array (MWA) and the Australian Square Kilometre Array Pathfinder (ASKAP) through the Variables and Slow Transients Survey Science Project, both located in remote Western Australia.
 CGCA members also conduct observations with the world's leading optical observatories, including the Hubble Space Telescope and Keck Observatory.

 Image credits: Natasha Hurley-Walker/CSIRO/NASA/T. Wynne/JPL

 MKE-UO: Milwaukee Urban Observatory